-- (c) Adopt legal and other measures necessary to provide for explicit protection from multiple and intersectional forms of discrimination, including discrimination based on the intersection between disability and other status, such as age, sex, gender, race, indigeneity, lesbian, gay, bisexual, transgender and intersex status, ethnicity, migration status, and national origin; - (d) Amend its laws on the relief of burden of proof, in particular para.
-22 of the General Law on Equality (AGG), to explicitly include the parties' obligations to prove the existence of a disadvantage as a part of that relief.
+- 12. Recalling its general comment No. 6 (2018), the Committee recommends that the State party: - (a) Fulfil its pledges in the coalition agreement of 2021 and extend legal protection against discrimination and of the specific rights under the Convention to all private entities that provide goods and services to the public, and establish effective remedies to enforce the respective obligations; - (b) Amend its laws, at the federal and Länder levels, so as to include an explicit recognition of the denial of reasonable accommodation as a form of discrimination in all areas of the law, and to include a legal definition of reasonable accommodation consistent with the meaning provided in article 2 of the Convention; - (c) Adopt the legal and other measures necessary to provide for explicit protection from multiple and intersectional forms of discrimination, including discrimination based on the intersection between disability and other status, such as age, sex, gender, race, indigeneity, lesbian, gay, bisexual, transgender and intersex status, ethnicity, migration status and national origin; - (d) Amend its laws on the relief of burden of proof, in particular section 22 of the General Act on Equal Treatment, to explicitly include the parties' obligations to prove the existence of a disadvantage as a part of that relief.